Puerto Rico Eco-Tourism Activities Kite-Surfing El Morro El Yunque Camuy Cave Bio-Luminescent Bay Kayaking Tropical Rain Forest

 Of course don’t forget to relax on our beach and work on your tan to show your friends & co-workers.

 Or try either kite or windsurfing.
-The kite-surfing school is right on the beach meanwhile Vera Uno on Loiza Street also provides classes at the Puntas Las Marias Beach which is 5 mins away by walking.
+The kite-surfing school is right on the beach meanwhile Vela Uno on Loiza Street also provides classes at the Puntas Las Marias Beach which is 5 mins away by walking.

-9) Local Concerts & Dance performances, Salsa Classes, Yoga & Capoiera Studios.
+Salsa Classes, Yoga & Capoiera Studios.

 10) El Yunque Rain Forest